NajiElKotob/Awesome-Statistics-For-Data-Science/README.md

 ## Numbers and Statistics
 ### Statistical Analysis
 * What is data?
+  * [What is Data](https://online.stat.psu.edu/stat508/lesson/1b/1b.1) - Data represent facts or something that has actually taken place, observed and measured.
 * Data literacy
   * [How to build data literacy in your company](https://mitsloan.mit.edu/ideas-made-to-matter/how-to-build-data-literacy-your-company) - mit.edu
   * [Boost Your Team’s Data Literacy](https://hbr.org/2020/02/boost-your-teams-data-literacy) - hbr.org